-After learning the pros and cons of both frequencies, the most frequent question consumers ask is which wavelength is preferable.
-Both certainly have perks, but as a small business owner, you must consider some critical factors before choosing your bandwidth.
+After learning the pros and cons of both frequencies, the most frequent question consumers ask is which band is preferable.
+Both certainly have perks, but you must consider some critical factors as a small business owner.

 Start with determining the size of your workplace.
 Although the coverage area is decent and the bandwidth is more robust, 5GHz won’t be able to cover an extensive area.
 With larger spaces, 2.4GHz may be best suited for you.
 If your workplace has multiple devices using 2.4GHz wireless, it may cause interference and slow down your connection.
 In that case, perhaps 5GHz would be better for you.

 Also, consider the devices you are using.
 How many only need a 2.4GHz network?
 Bluetooth devices and microwave ovens will only be using 2.4GHz, so if your business uses many, you may need 5GHz for other devices, like smartphones.
 Microwave ovens are staples in professional kitchens, so if you own a restaurant or food delivery service, you may also want to look into 5GHz.